View related sites

 You are here:

-Mark manages research supporting the development and validation of Cambridge Assessment English products, with a special focus on grammar, vocabulary, and the application of corpus-based methodologies.
-His areas of interest/expertise include corpus linguistics, tagging/parsing systems, the development of grammatical and lexical knowledge, and the linguistic basis of register development.
+Mark manages research supporting the development and validation of Cambridge Assessment English products, with a special focus on the application of corpus-based methodologies.
+His areas of interest/expertise include corpus linguistics, tagging/parsing systems, automarking, writing, the nature and development of lexico-grammatical knowledge, and the linguistic basis of register development.

-Mark holds a PhD in Education from the University of Exeter, where he explored the development of spoken and written syntax within the English education system.
+Mark holds a PhD in Education from the University of Exeter, where he explored the development of spoken and written syntax in L1 English students.
 Following his PhD, he co-developed the Growth in Grammar Corpus, a novel corpus of student writing that covers the primary and secondary phases of the English education system.
+Prior to his PhD, Mark taught in the English education system across a variety of contexts, both mainstream and non-mainstream.

 Outside of work, Mark remains first and foremost a Londoner.
 When not reading or walking, he spends an inordinate amount of time building Lego cars with his 3-year-old.

-Brenchley, M, Durrant, P and McCallum, L (forthcoming) Understanding development and proficiency in L1 and L2 writing: Quantitative corpus linguistic approaches, Cambridge: Cambridge University Press.
+Brenchley, M, Durrant, P and McCallum, L (forthcoming 2021) Understanding Development and Proficiency in L1 and L2 Writing: Quantitative Corpus Linguistic Approaches, Cambridge: Cambridge University Press.

-Durrant, P and Brenchley, M (forthcoming) Corpus Research on the Development of Children's Writing in L1 English, in Glaznieks, A, Abel, A, Lyding, V and Nicolas, L (Eds) Proceedings of the 4th Learner Corpus Research Conference.
+Durrant, P and Brenchley, M (2019) Corpus research on the development of children's writing in L1 English, in Glaznieks, A, Abel, A, Lyding, V and Nicolas, L (Eds) Widening the Scope of Learner Corpus Research.
+Selected Papers from the Fourth Learner Corpus Research Conference, Lovain: Presses Universitaires de Lovain.

 Brenchley, M, González-Díaz, V and Durrant, P (2018) The noun phrase in children’s narratives: Then and now, paper presented at the 2018 BAAL Linguistics and Knowledge about Language in Education (LKALE) SIG meeting, Birmingham, 2018.